aws-samples/sample-s3-rollback-tool/README.md

 [Amazon S3](https://aws.amazon.com/s3/) is an object storage service with industry-leading scalability, data availability, security, performance, and 99.999999999% (11 9s) of data durability.
 [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) protects against accidental deletions and overwrites by keeping multiple variants of an object in the same S3 bucket, and placing a [delete marker as the current version in response to simple DELETE requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DeletingObjectVersions.html) (i.e. without specifying a VersionID).

 To return the state of a dataset to an earlier time, this tool adds delete markers and copies desired versions of objects. **These desired versions must still exist**.
-Users can prevent the deletion of specific versions in Amazon S3 by denying use of the [DeleteObjectVersion](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObject.html) API with [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html), [access point policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html), [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html), or [resource control policies (RCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html), and/or by using [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).
+Administrators can prevent the deletion of specific versions in Amazon S3 by denying use of the [DeleteObjectVersion](https://docs.aws.amazon.com/AmazonS3/latest/API/API_DeleteObject.html) and [PutLifeCycleConfiguration](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLifecycleConfiguration.html) APIs with [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html), [access point policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-policies.html), [service control policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html), or [resource control policies (RCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_rcps.html), and/or by using [S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).
 For a complementary solution to assist with this, see [**Maintaining object immutability by automatically extending Amazon S3 Object Lock retention periods**](https://aws.amazon.com/blogs/storage/maintaining-object-immutability-by-automatically-extending-amazon-s3-object-lock-retention-periods/).
-You can also use [S3 Replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html) to make and maintain a copy of your data in another bucket.
+You can also use [S3 Replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html) to make and maintain a copy of your data in another bucket (see [FAQ #9](#faqs)).

 ## KMS permissions